 You can use the Cinema Color Editor software that came with your projector to adjust each color in the picture individually.
-You can also use the software in place of the remote control to operate the projector, switch image sources, adjust the picture's aspect ratio, or change image quality settings.
+You can also use the software to operate the projector in place of your remote control, letting you switch image sources, adjust the picture's aspect ratio, or change image quality settings.
 Once you've adjusted the picture to your liking, you can save your settings so you can easily recall them for future use.